1997 UK Championship

 Ronnie O'Sullivan defeated Stephen Hendry 10–6 in the final, ending Hendry's run of three successive UK championship wins.
 O'Sullivan had been the last player other than Hendry to win the event, as a 17-year-old in 1993.
 The highest TV break of the competition was 137 made by Stephen Lee and it was worth £5,000.

+Prize fund

+The breakdown of prize money for this year is shown below: